Reputation: Image

 Image is a global or averaged evaluation of a given target on the part of an agent.
 It consists of (a set of) social evaluations about the characteristics of the target.
 Image as an object of communication is what is exchanged in examples 1 and 2, above.
 In the second case, we call it third-party image.
 It may concern a subset of the target's characteristics, i.e., its willingness to comply with socially accepted norms and customs, or its skills (ways), or its definition as pertaining to a precise agent.
 Indeed, we can define special cases of image, including third-party image, the evaluation that an agent believes a third party has of the target, or even shared image, that is, an evaluation shared by a group.
 Not even this last is reputation, since it tries to define too precisely the mental status of the group.

 Reputation, as distinct from image, is the process and the effect of transmitting a target image.
-To be more precise, we call reputation transmission a communication of an evaluation without the specification of the evaluator, if not for a group attribution, and only in the default sense discussed before.
+We call reputation transmission a communication of an evaluation without the specification of the evaluator, if not for a group attribution, and only in the default sense discussed before.
 This covers the case of example 3 above.
 More precisely, reputation is a believed, social, meta-evaluation; it is built upon three distinct but interrelated objects :